thedammyking/composable-http-client/README.md

 A:

-- **Fetch adapter**: Use for modern environments (Node.js 18+, modern browsers) when you want smaller bundle size
+- **Fetch adapter**: Use for modern environments (Node.js 18+, modern browsers) when you want the smallest bundle size
-- **Axios adapter**: Use for maximum compatibility, better error handling, and when you need request/response interceptors
+- **Axios adapter**: Use for maximum compatibility, better error handling, and when you need advanced HTTP features

 **Q: Can I use multiple HTTP clients in the same application?**